sagemath/sage/src/doc/en/developer/coding_in_python.rst

 are caught as a tuple, followed by an error message.

-A method or a function accepts input described in the ``INPUT`` block of :ref:`the docstring <section-docstring-function>` and returns output.
+A method or a function accepts input described in the ``INPUT`` block of :ref:`the docstring <section-docstring-function>`.
 If the input cannot be handled by the code, then it may raise an exception.
 The following aims to guide you in choosing from the most relevant exceptions to Sage.
 Raise

 - `TypeError <https://docs.python.org/3/library/exceptions.html#TypeError>`_:
   if the input belongs to a class of objects that are not supported by the